moopat/acceleration-recorder-android/README.md

     }
  }
 ```
 The request object holds a `datasetName` which is used to group samples that belong together and the `sampleRate` in Hz at which the samples were obtained.
 The request can hold an arbitrary number of sample batches.
 A sample batch consists of all samples that are delivered from the watchapp in a single AppMessage.
 The number has to be set in the watchapp as well as in `Config.NUMBER_SAMPLES`.
-A single sample consists of the Euclidean norm `v` (which is acquired by calculated the square root of x*x + y*y + z*z) and the values of the three axes of the accelerometer.
+A single sample consists of the Euclidean norm `v` (which is acquired by calculated the square root of x^2 + y^2 + z^2) and the values of the three axes of the accelerometer.
 Since x, y and z are not reported to the smartphone they are empty.
 A `sampleBatch` also holds the time at which is was received on the phone and a hash which is a unique identifier.

 After successful transmission to the server the samples are deleted from the phone.